 Rober’s game was called kitten ball in honor of his team’s name and contests between different firehouses began to draw as many as 3,000 spectators.
 By 1913, the game had been officially adopted by the Minneapolis Park Board and was played in parks and on playgrounds throughout the city.
 The Park Board did change the name from kitten ball to diamond ball.

-A Game by
+A Game by Any Other Name

 From its beginnings in Chicago and Milwaukee, the popular ball game spread through the upper Midwest and Canada.
 Depending on where you were, you might play cabbage ball, mush ball or pumpkin ball.
 The size of the bat and ball and the exact rules varied as much as the name.
 Men and women of all ages were active in the sport.
 In 1931, a team of men who called themselves the Kids and Kubs traveled around the country playing softball.
 What made them unique?
 They were all at least 75 years old and they played the game in suits.